bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 Quota attributes can track either resource requests or resource limits for all pods in the project.
 By default, quota attributes track resource requests.
 Instead, to track resource limits, prefix the compute resource name with limits, for example, limits.cpu.

-The following listing show a ResourceQuota resource defined using YAML syntax.
+The following listing shows a ResourceQuota resource defined using YAML syntax.
 This example specifies quotas for both the number of resources and the use of compute resources:

 ```yaml
 apiVersion: v1